Railway Mania: Causes

 The British government promoted an almost totally 'laissez-faire' system of non-regulation in the railways.
 Companies had to submit a bill to Parliament to gain the right to acquire land for the line, which required the route of the proposed railway to be approved, but there were no limits on the number of companies and no real checks on the financial viability of a line.
 Anyone could form a company, gain investment and submit a bill to Parliament.
-Since many Members of Parliament (MPs) were heavy investors in such schemes, it was rare for a bill to not pass during the peak of the mania in 1846, although Parliament did reject schemes that were blatantly misleading or impossible to construct—at the mania's peak there were several schemes floated for 'direct' railways which ran in vast, straight lines across swathes of countryside that would have been difficult to construct and nearly impossible for the locomotives of the day to work on.
+Since many Members of Parliament (MPs) were heavy investors in such schemes, it was rare for a bill to not pass during the peak of the mania in 1846, although Parliament did reject schemes that were blatantly misleading or impossible to construct.

 Magnates like George Hudson developed routes in the North and Midlands by amalgamating small railway companies and rationalising routes.
-He was also an MP, but ultimately failed owing to his fraudulent practices of, for example, paying dividends from capital.
+He was also an MP, but ultimately failed because of his fraudulent practices of, for example, paying dividends from capital.